Choose a Site

 Ordering a martini cocktail can be intimidating enough for some (and we have tips for ordering here).
 And making one at home?
 You may feel like you don’t know where to begin.
 But don’t worry.
 It’s a simple recipe that allows for lots of customization.
 Check out our helpful hints for creating the sophisticated signature drink.

 A traditional martini cocktail leans heavily on its two main ingredients: vodka and vermouth.
 That’s why it’s so important to choose a premium vodka that's clear from crop to cork, like GREY GOOSE®, and hiqh-quality dry vermouth, like Noilly Prat®.
 There aren’t many places for the spirits to “hide,” so you need to make sure they’re true standouts.

 Many people also enjoy a dash of bitters to add complexity to the flavor profile.
 Orange bitters are popular, but you can explore a wide range of flavors from apple to star anise.

 And of course then there are the olives.
 They’re a popular garnish and you may also choose to add olive brine to make your drink “dirty.”
 But we’ll get to that later.

 While you could make do with what you have around the house, a bar mixing kit can help elevate your martini cocktail and make it easier (and more fun) for you.
 Especially important are a mixing glass, bar spoon, julep strainer and jigger.
-All are included in our limited edition Alessi Martini Cocktail Mixing Kit (coming soon).

 A good martini cocktail is always served cold.
 So before you start mixing, you need to make sure everything is chilled – the ingredients, your martini cocktail glass AND the mixing glass.
 You may want to keep your vodka in the freezer and your vermouth in the fridge.